istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ## Customizing tracing tag length

-By default, the maximum length the request path included as part of the `HttpUrl` span tag is 256.
+By default, the maximum length for the request path included as part of the `HttpUrl` span tag is 256.

 To modify this maximum length, add the following to your `tracing.yaml` file.